The Postcolonial Citizen: The Intellectual Migrant

 Postcolonial studies (New York, N.Y.) ; v.
 3

 "Immigrants rarely speak in one tongue alone, but, alas, academics often do.
 While laying claim to her postcolonial citizenship, Reshmi Dutt-Ballerstadt shows us that academia too can be a foreign country.
 The form of her book, its multiple registers and idioms, announces a new polyglot nation.
 This is the work of a true intellectual migrant." - Amitava Kumar, Professor of English, Vassar College, author of Passport Photos

 Suspended in the complex constellations of planetary modernity, where migration and the migrant set the critical stage for a radical revaluation of "citizenship" and belonging, The Postcolonial Citizen bravely and brilliantly travels into the unfolding languages - both poetical and political - of the agonistic fusion of horizons which, however viciously resisted and cruelly denied, is the becoming of today's world." - Iain Chambers, Università degli Studi di Napoli 'L'Orientale

 Dutt-Ballerstadt, Reshmi, "The Postcolonial Citizen: The Intellectual Migrant" (2010).
-Linfield Authors.
-Book 4.
+Linfield Authors Book Gallery.
+4.